tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Welcome students to class and congratulate them on making it this far in the course!
-At this point, students are only one unit away from their first project, and so they should feel proud of what they have accomplished so far!
+At this point, students are only one unit away from their first project, and should feel proud of what they have accomplished so far!

-Open the slideshow and review the learning outcomes, class objectives, and a brief background of the SQL unit:
+Open the slideshow and review the learning outcomes and class objectives.
+Then, give a brief background of the SQL unit:

 * Today's lesson will introduce students to the most popular database management language: SQL.